 *All high school parents are encouraged to become familiar with the CAREER web page on the VSAA website: containing valuable information about college visits to VSAA.
 If you click on the “Events” link on the Career page you will find a list of information sessions with national universities and liberal arts colleges in Portland.
 There are links for scholarships, testing, and career information.

-*Using Career Cruising, juniors and seniors began working on their High School and Beyond Plan, a graduation requirement.
+*On September 22, juniors and seniors will begin working on their High School and Beyond Plan, a graduation requirement.
 CAREER CRUISING is the Career Exploration website that all Vancouver high school students use to complete the Career Planning tasks for their High School and Beyond Plan and their Culminating Project.Students can access their Career Portfolio from home with their own unique username and password.
-In October, 9th and 10th graders will begin their Career Exploration process.

 VSAAHIGH SCHOOL CODE NUMBER for all testing & the college application process is 481480.